 Beyond adventure safety, all volunteers 18 years or older will be required to complete a background consent form.
 This policy helps ensure all adults serving at Camp Bighorn are legally qualified to spend time leading minors.

-Each Food Services Intern who completes the full term of summer camp will receive a $1,000 stipend at the end of summer.
-Your time and energy is valuable, and this is a small way to say "thank you" for sharing your talents at Camp Bighorn.
+Each Food Services Intern who serves through a full summer will receive a $1,000 stipend.
+Your time and energy is valuable, and this is a small way Camp Bighorn is able to say "thank you" for sharing your talents during this busy season.

 Throughout the summer, Food Services Interns will grow more familiar with God's love for them, discover deeper truths about God's character, and leave with with more awe of His power and presence.
 Camp Bighorn intentionally creates a healthy, Christ-centered community where meaningful relationships can be formed.

-Food Services Interns will be challenged to grow through the passing of responsibilities and develop humility as they learn to serve people joyfully.
-Through this, we pray that interns will be be encouraged and equipped to advance God's Kingdom for a lifetime.
+Interns will also be challenged to grow through the passing of responsibility.
+This is an opportunity to develop humility and learn to serve joyfully in any circumstance.
+By this, we pray that you will leave encouraged and equipped to advance God's Kingdom for a lifetime.

-1. Read everything in your application and answer every question thoroughly.
+1. Read everything in your application and answer thoroughly.

 2. Sign the Camp Bighorn Statement of Faith, Staff Policies, and Staff Commitment Pledge.

-6. Prepare for a phone interview, which will be scheduled 1-2 weeks after your application is submitted.
+3. Prepare for a phone interview, to be scheduled 1-2 weeks after your application is submitted.

 1. Complete the Medical and Liability Release Form